 With more than 33 years of nursing experience, including multiple leadership roles in diverse clinical departments, Carol has a strong background across all patient care areas.
 She spent her first 11 years as a bedside nurse in Med/Surg, OB and rehabilitation, creating a firm clinical foundation.
 She came to Community Hospital Anderson in 1991, first working in Pregnancy Plus, doing outreach in the community by visiting new mothers and babies in their homes and teaching a variety of educational classes.
 She later assumed the management role of Pregnancy Plus, Healthy Hearts, Diabetes Care Center, Wound/Ostomy and the Anticoagulation clinic.
 Eventually, becoming the director of Women’s and Children’s services, managing the OB and Pediatric units as well.
 In 2012, she moved into her current role of Vice President of Patient Care Services/Chief Nursing Officer.
 In this role, she oversees most of the clinical services provided at Community Anderson.

 Carol’s collaborative leadership style has allowed her to create a strong clinical leadership team who focus on quality, safety and patient satisfaction.
-She holds an Associate of Science Degree in Nursing from Anderson College, a Bachelor of Science Degree in Nursing from Indiana Wesleyan University and a Master’s in Nursing from Western Governor’s University.
+She holds an associate of science degree in nursing (ASN) from Anderson College, a bachelor of science degree in nursing (BSN) from Indiana Wesleyan University and a master’s in nursing (MSN) from Western Governor’s University.
 She is a member of IONE, inducted in the Sigma Theta Tau Nursing Honor Society and received the Outstanding Professional award while attending Indiana Wesleyan University.